Showing posts with label nashville. Show all posts

 Former United States Post Office Building, now PennyRoyal Museum

 We were greeted by the curator, who was eating her lunch.
-We paid the small admission price, and the curator gave us a short history of the PennyRoyal Museum.
+We paid a small admission fee, and the curator gave us a short history of the PennyRoyal Museum.

 She said the museum was a former Post Office, and it still had windows where people would send packages and purchase stamps.

-She also said that we could send a postcard to someone or to ourselves, put it in the mailbox on the table, and they would stamp it.
+She also said that we could send a postcard to someone or to ourselves, put it in the mailbox on the table, and have it stamped.

 Don't forget to send a postcard and put it in the mailbox here.

-Upstairs in the PennyRoyal Museum, we saw a display about the early life of a Pioneer in Hopkinsville.
+Upstairs in the PennyRoyal Museum, we saw a display about the early life of a Pioneer in Hopkinsville

 Pioneer Life in Hopkinsville